nathantypanski/nathantypanski.com/blog/2014-07-09-personal-wiki.md

 My favorite production wiki software is MediaWiki.
 You've seen it, and probably even heard about it: it runs Wikipedia, the fantastic Arch Linux Wiki, and a billion other great wiki websites out there.
 But it's enterprise-grade wiki software, if you know what I mean.
 I've deployed it before with LDAP authentication.
 It runs on PHP.
 There's a SQL backend.
 I don't want that on my laptop.

 [MoinMoin](http://moinmo.in/) is the runner-up in wiki software.
 [Kernel Newbies](http://kernelnewbies.org/) uses this.
 So do [Ubuntu](https://wiki.ubuntu.com/) and [Freedesktop.org](http://www.freedesktop.org/wiki/).
 It's written in Python, so I can hack at it without feeling like I'm playing with fire.
-But it uses Apache's webserver and the ugly common wiki markup that anyone who's worked with WikiMedia or similar are used to.
+But it uses Apache's webserver and the ugly common wiki markup that anyone who's worked with MediaWiki or similar are used to.

 ## What I want